Sergej-Popov/tremolo/README.md

 - Scrollbars have a transparent track and respond to the mouse wheel when hovering over a sticky note.
 - Pasting text always inserts plain text.
 When editing a sticky note the paste goes into the note instead of creating a new one.
 - Select a pasted object and press **Delete** to remove it.
-- Use the brush tool to draw smooth, pressure-sensitive strokes that can be moved, resized and rotated.
+- Use the brush tool to draw smooth strokes that get thicker as you draw slower.
+Drawings can be moved, resized and rotated.
 - Quickly add predefined chords or scales or display all notes.
 - Choose sticky note colour from the palette in the header when a sticky note is selected.
 - Change sticky note text alignment using the header buttons when a note is selected.